Gabriela Knutson

-Gabriela Andrea Knutson (Gabriela Andrea Knutsonová; born 21 April 1997, Fair Oaks) is an American-born Czech tennis player.
+Gabriela Andrea Knutson (Gabriela Andrea Knutsonová; born 21 April 1997) is a Czech tennis player.

-Knutson has a career-high singles by the WTA of 155, achieved on 6 November 2023, and a best doubles ranking of world No. 270, reached on 17 April 2023.
+Knutson has a career-high singles by the WTA of 155, achieved on 6 November 2023, and a best doubles ranking of world No. 197, reached on 20 April 2026.

 Early life

 Knutson is the daughter of an American father and Czech mother.
 At the age of 12, she moved from California to the Czech Republic.
 She later accepted an offer from a tennis academy in Prostějov and moved there.

 Knutson left mainstream schooling after the fifth grade and completed the rest of her education online.
 Her childhood tennis idol was Caroline Wozniacki.

 Career

 Junior

 As a junior, Knutson reached her highest ranking of 272 on 5 May 2014.
 Her sole singles title on the ITF Junior Circuit was the 2014 Safina Cup, a Grade 4 event.

 College

 Knutson played college tennis at Syracuse University, where she majored in broadcast journalism at the Newhouse School of Public Communications.
 A blue chip recruit, she ranked as high as No. 4 in the college rankings and participated in the singles draw of the NCAA Division I Championships in both 2018 and 2019.
 In 2018, Knutson was named a singles All-American, the first Syracuse player to do so since 1995.
 She finished her college career with 179 combined wins, the second most in program history behind fellow Czech Jana Strnadová.

 From 2019, Knutson attended Durham University on a postgraduate scholarship, where she studied for a MSc in Marketing as a member of Hatfield College and represented the university in BUCS tennis.
 She stayed on at Durham following the outbreak of the COVID-19 pandemic to undertake a second postgraduate degree, migrating from Hatfield to Ustinov College.
 In 2022, she was named the Team Durham Sportswoman of the Year.